lemlac/mulem/docs/reference.md

 curryAdd(1)(2)(3)
 ```

-Because this is a common practice, you can leave the `=` so that there isn't so much indententing.
+Functions that return functions are common in programming, but the indentation can make it hard to read.
+To help with this, you can leave the `=` and keep the indentation the same.
 The rest of the scope at that point becomes the next function body.

 ```
 curryAdd(a: int) =          -- Inferred return type.